DheetchanyaMohan/semantic-emoji-predictor/README.md

 - Deduplication with highest-score selection
 - Click-to-copy emoji functionality
 - Suggestion buttons for quick interaction
-- Clean and responsive UI
+- Clean and responsive UI built with Tailwind CSS

 ---